 After you have submitted all of the required items to the financial aid office, you will be sent a BankMobile Refund Selection Kit.
+You will also receive a Personal Code by email which will be sent to the email address on record with the school.
 This is the college’s financial aid distribution service.

 All students are also strongly encouraged to regularly check the Student Financial Aid Portal.
 To login into the portal, you will use your Student Identification Number (SID) as your username and your six-digit date of birth (ddmmyy) as your password.The Financial Aid staff is dedicated to processing files timely.
 If you complete your financial aid file by the deadline, you will be notified before the quarter starts.
 Files are processed in date order by your file completion date, which can be viewed in the Portal.